top of page

 Throughout this painful stage the shoulder starts to progressively stiffen up due to the adhesions and thickening of the capsule and ligaments.
 People with frozen shoulders usually have severely limited range of motion.
 In practice I find that external rotation and trying to take the arm behind their backs are by far the 2 most limited movements.

-Consulting a physio online is both cost effective and convenient.
+Consulting a physio online for frozen shoulder is both cost effective and convenient.
 Follow this link to learn more.

 As your shoulder pain settles down, doing strong stretches are very important.
 I don’t believe in doing strong painful stretches or passive mobilisation for my patients in the clinic.
 I get very good results from just getting them to do their own stretches 3 to 5 times a day.
 Doing little bits often seem to produce very good results, BUT the stretches has to be held for 30sec or longer in a strongly uncomfortable range and repeated at least 4 times (see the video for a detailed explanation).
 They should not cause their shoulders to hurt for more than 30minutes after doing the exercises and it should definitely not stir up their night pain.